 Monetary Loss During a Power Outage

-Make sure you know how much a power outage would cost your business each hour.
+Ensure you know how much a power outage would cost your business each hour.
 To calculate the cost of downtime per hour, add labor costs each hour to the revenue lost each hour.
-Your labor costs per hour will take into account factors such as revenue, number of employees, number of hours worked per week, average annual employee benefits, and the percentage of the workforce affected by the outage.
+Your labor costs per hour will take into account factors such as revenue, number of employees, number of hours worked per week, average annual employee benefits and the percentage of the workforce affected by the outage.
 The revenue lost per downtime hour will factor in your daily revenue and the percentage of your revenue affected by the outage.

 Industries That Are Impacted by Power Outages

-- Military Operations: Energy is used to operate military bases where government officials work to support and maintain deployment of weapons and oversee combat forces.
+- Military Operations: Energy is used to operate military bases where government officials work to support and maintain the deployment of weapons and oversee combat forces.
 Outages can cause valuable weaponry and equipment to become useless in the event of an attack.
 With non-functioning equipment, military personnel could be left defenseless.

 How You Can Prevent the Negative Effects of Power Outages

-Even with advanced technology and hardware, events can occur which cause unplanned power outages.
+Even with advanced technology and hardware, events can occur that cause unplanned power outages.
 Make sure you prepare your business for a short-term or long-term power outage.
 By ensuring your company takes the following precautions to prepare for an outage, you will help prevent the long-term negative impacts a power outage can have:

-1. Business Continuity Plans
+1. Create Business Continuity Plans

 To develop a plan, you should create a committee and work together to identify potential risks you might experience and how those risks will impact your operations.
 The next part of your plan should include implementing procedures to help mitigate those risks.

-2. Emergency Response Training
+2. Develop Emergency Response Training

 3. Install a UPS Device

 One way to help prevent your company’s computers from being damaged or losing data stored in RAM is to use an uninterruptible power supply (UPS) device.
 UPS devices help equipment to stay on temporarily when a power outage occurs.
 These devices allow equipment time to shut down properly.
 Many UPS devices also have surge protection to help mitigate damage to computers from spikes.
 They’ll also protect your business from losing important data that keeps it operating efficiently.